yuru0503/EEOB546_R_assignment/README.md

 * The details is in the Assignment.Rmd file.
 ### Part II
 1. Ploting
 * The detail is in the Assignment.Rmd file as well.
-The plots could see in PDF file.
+The plots show in the PDF file.